 - Experiencing Israeli culture through cuisine and nightlife.

-Only $750 CDN + $100 USD (this includes: Toronto-Tel Aviv flights, accommodations, 2 meals per day, transportation, educational programs in Israel, and gratuities).
-Students are responsible for: travel to/from Toronto, 1 meal per day, spending money, and travel medical insurance.
+Only $750 CDN + $100 USD (this includes: Toronto-Tel Aviv flights, accommodations, 2 meals per day, transportation, educational programs in Israel, and all gratuities).
+Students are responsible for: travel to/from Toronto, 1 meal per day, spending money, and mandatory travel medical insurance.